Arizona’s Digital New Deal

 STEP TWO: PASS LAWS TO REIN IN BIG TECH MONOPOLIES AND PROTECT OUR ENVIRONMENT

 Before we build anything new, we have to clear the path.
 Big tech companies are racing to lock up power, water, and land.
-They buy up competitors to kill innovation and write contracts that strip away our rights.
+We need strong laws that break up monopolies, ban the practice of buying up competitors to kill innovation, and end exploitative contracts.

 ---